The RayGalGroupSims cosmological simulation suite for the study of relativistic effects: an application to lensing-matter clustering statistics: Introduction

-In this work, we introduce the complete simulation suite, including data from the simulation of a non-standard dark energy model and perform a case study application of the dataset.
-In particular, we present the evaluation of relativistic effects on the angular matter density power spectrum, lensing convergence power spectrum, and their cross-spectra.
+In this work, we introduce the complete simulation suite, including data from the simulation of a non-standard dark energy model, and present a case study application of the dataset.
+In particular, we present the evaluation of relativistic effects on the angular matter-density power spectrum, lensing convergence power spectrum, and their cross-spectra.
 We find a good agreement in the linear and quasi-linear regimes with the analytical predictions from the relativistic code \textsc{Class}, while deviations occur in the non-linear regime.
-Furthermore, we find a non-negligible imprint of RSD and magnification bias (MB) on the harmonic matter power spectrum (1-30\%).
-At low redshift, the damping due to the Fingers-of-God effect is clearly visible.
-The MB contributes to the lensing convergence power spectrum to $10-30\%$ level.
-As the shear power spectrum is largely insensitive to the magnification bias, this results in important differences with respect to the convergence power.
-MB also decreases the matter overdensity-gravitational convergence spectra (i.e. galaxy-galaxy lensing) by $20\%$.
-By coupling the signal between different redshift shells, relativistic effects boost the correlations between lensing/clustering of matter observables.
-This is the case of the correlation between the matter density field and the convergence evaluated at the same redshift, as well as that with the convergence measured at a smaller redshift than the density field.
-The cosmological evolution shows that the relativistic contributions to the 3$\times$2pts statistics make it promising probe of dark energy and modified gravity.
+Furthermore, we find a non-negligible imprint of RSDs and magnification bias (MB) on the harmonic matter power spectrum (1-30\%).
+At low redshift, the damping due to the fingers-of-God effect is clearly visible.
+The MB contributes to the lensing convergence power spectrum to the $10-30\%$ level.
+As the shear power spectrum is largely insensitive to the MB, this results in important differences with respect to the convergence power.
+Magnification bias also decreases the matter overdensity--gravitational convergence spectra (i.e. galaxy-galaxy lensing) by $20\%$.
+By coupling the signal between different redshift shells, relativistic effects boost the correlations between lensing-matter clustering observables.
+This is the case for the correlation between the matter-density field and the convergence evaluated at the same redshift as well as the correlation between the matter-density field and the convergence measured at a redshift smaller than that of the density field.
+The cosmological evolution shows that the relativistic contributions to the 3$\times$2 points statistics make it promising probe of dark energy and modified gravity.

-The paper is organized as follows: we describe the \textsc{RayGal} simulations and the associated numerical datasets in \cref{methodology}; we present a case study of the imprint of relativistic effects on weak-lensing observables using the \textsc{RayGal} data in \cref{sec:results_application_3x2pt}; finally, we discuss the conclusions in \cref{conclusions}.
+The paper is organised as follows: We describe the \textsc{RayGal} simulations and the associated numerical datasets in \cref{methodology}; we present a case study of the imprint of relativistic effects on weak-lensing observables using the \textsc{RayGal} data in \cref{sec:results_application_3x2pt}; and finally we discuss the conclusions in \cref{conclusions}.